chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 curl -X POST -d '{"content": "Wrong comment", "by": "Author"}' localhost:8080/dev/comments
 ```

 Each POST will return a response to the caller with the object ID, for example:

 ```json
 {"id":"a4ca3ab3-2e26-4da6-a5de-418c1e6b9b83","content":"First comment","by":"Jill"}
 ```
 :::tip
-Note how you do not need to specify an `id` for the `BlogComment` entity.
+Note how you do not need to specify an `id` for the `BlogComment` entity in the POST.
 An `id` property is automatically generated for you on all objects.
 We always use UUIDs rather than integers.
 :::

 :::tip
 Right now you are testing only locally, but you'll want to think about restricting access to some endpoints in production.
-We'll talk about security more in the [Policy](pol) section.
+We'll talk about security more in the [Policy](InDepth/pol.md) section.
 :::

 Now that we've inserted some objects, lets read them back!
 Our `crud` function also registers a `GET` handler, which is already available!

 ```bash
 curl localhost:8080/dev/comments | python -m json.tool